cometbft/qa-infra/README.md

 #### Using `scripts/runtests.py`

 Execute the script once to update your experiment setup according to your templates.
-Use the `-s` flag to run it just once, as in the following, and then skip to (#execute-the-load-test).
+Use the `-s` flag to run it just once, as in the following.

     ```bash
     python3 runtests.py -l log.log -o flood_options.json -s
+    ```

+1. Generate the testnet configuration, using the updated scripts

+    ```bash
+    make configgen
     ```

 2. Create the VMs for the validators and Prometheus as specified in the manifest file.